First Time Home Buyer Process in Florida: Expert Guide

 What lies ahead for those who have recently become homeowners?

 Once you’ve bought your home, there are still important things to consider.
-First, take a good look at your property and decide what improvements or repairs you want to make, using the inspection report as a guide.
+First, look at your property and decide what improvements or repairs you want, using the inspection report as a guide.

-It’s a good idea to start saving money in a home improvement fund for these projects, as well as for unexpected repairs.
+It’s a good idea to start saving money in a home improvement fund for these projects and unexpected repairs.

-Keep an eye on the housing market and mortgage rates as time goes on.
+Keep an eye on the housing market and mortgage rates as time passes.
 If home values are increasing, you may consider tapping into your home’s equity through a cash-out refinance, home equity line of credit (HELOC), or home equity loan.

-If interest rates have fallen, refinancing to a lower rate may save you money, but make sure to weigh the pros and cons of each option.
+If interest rates have fallen, refinancing to a lower rate may save you money, but weigh the pros and cons of each option.

-If you choose to prepay your mortgage or make extra payments, be sure to speak to your lender first to ensure that the extra payments go towards the principal balance and not just the interest.
+If you choose to prepay your mortgage or make extra payments, speak to your lender first to ensure the extra payments go toward the principal balance, not just the interest.

 Consider your goals and other financial moves you could make before focusing on a payoff.